 |Spouse:||Bill Thomson (divorced)|

 Marah was a judge on Idols SA for five seasons, these are seasons 2, 3, 4, 5, and 6 (from 2003 – 2010).
 After she left the show, she was replaced by Unathi Nkayi.

 In 1973 Marah joined Caiphus Semenya’s musical, Meropa, and toured Japan, Hong Kong, The Philippines, South Africa, and London and sang for the Queen at a Royal Command Performance in 1975.

 On her return to South Africa, Marah’s solo career took her to Zambia, Botswana, Zimbabwe, Lesotho, Swaziland, and Namibia.

-Marah performed at the Mandela Concert at London’s Wembley Stadium, she sang at the Newsmaker of the Year Awards for Nelson Mandela, FW de Klerk and in honour of the late Chris Hani.
+Marah performed at the Mandela Concert at London’s Wembley Stadium, and she sang at the Newsmaker of the Year Awards for Nelson Mandela, FW de Klerk, and in honour of the late Chris Hani.

 She appeared with Nelson Mandela during his visit to Glasgow in 1993 and sang at George Square and The Royal Concert Hall.

 In 1994 she sang at the inauguration of President Nelson Mandela and for the Freedom Day Celebrations at the Union Buildings in Pretoria.

 Marah has toured Scotland, England, Wales, Switzerland, France, Egypt, and Denmark, where she performed for the Queen in 1995 and the Prime Minister in 1998.

 In 2001 Marah produced the successful musical concert Surf, which featured top South African artists including Hugh Masekela.
 Marah translated the music of The Lion King into Zulu for the Walt Disney Corporation and performed the theme song Circle of Life in Zulu.